tobru/odoo-pos-distribution/README.md

 ## A word on ARM / Raspberry Pi support

-TL;DR: It's not easy to run things out of the box on Raspberry Pi.
+TL;DR: It's not easy to run things out of the box on Raspberry Pi / ARM.

 Images for ARM64 (f.e.
 Raspberry Pi) are _not_ automatically built as this is not supported by Docker Hub.
 They are built manually on a Raspberry Pi